barfowl/OpenSubdiv/documentation/bfr_overview.rst

     Surface * CreateVaryingSurface(    Index faceIndex) const;
     Surface * CreateFaceVaryingSurface(Index faceIndex) const;

-These construction methods create distinct Surfaces as the underlying representations of the Surfaces and the indices of the data that defines them will often differ, e.g. the position data may require a bicubic patch while the face-varying texture data may be linear or bicubic in some variation (given separate face-varying interpolation rules).
+The Surfaces created by these construction methods may all be distinct as the underlying representations of the Surfaces and the indices of the data that define them will often differ.
+For example, the position data may require a bicubic patch while the face-varying texture data may be linear or a different type of bicubic patch (given the different interpolation rules for face-varying and the possibility of seams).

 While the internal representations of the Surfaces constructed for different data interpolation types may differ, since they are all